-Efficacy evaluation of the developed IDSS was performed on the data obtained from 635 824 reviews about hotels in the Russian language.
+Efficacy evaluation of the developed IDSS was performed on the data obtained from 635,824 reviews about hotels in the Russian language.
 The reviews have been collected from the popular Internet resource tophotels.ru for the period of 2003-2013.
 The initial structure of the collected data consisted of the following fields: hotel name; country name; resort name; visit date; review's text; author's ratings of placement, food, and service.
 The data was preprocessed and loaded into the database SQL Server 2012.

-Classifying sentiment used a binary scale (negative and positive) on the hypothesis that the absence of negative is positive for the product.
+Classifying of overall sentiment about product used a binary scale (negative and positive).
 A training set of positive and negative reviews was formed using the collected data on an author's ratings of placement, food, and service.
 The review site tophotels.ru uses a five-point grading scale.
 A review can have a maximum total rating of 15 points, and minimum total rating of 3 points.
-The training set included 15790 negative reviews that have 3 and 4 total points, and 15790 positive reviews that have 15 total points.
+The training set included 15,790 negative reviews that have 3 and 4 total points, and 15,790 positive reviews that have 15 total points.
 We did not use the author's ratings for further data processing.
-Classification of another 604 244 reviews was carried out using a trained classifier.
+Classification of another 604,244 reviews was carried out using a trained classifier.